Final Paper Deadline: Tuesday, January 16, 2018

 Large print should be used.
 Most viewers will stand about one meter away from your display and should be able to read your poster without crowding up to the partition.
 A minimum font size of 20 points is recommended, and larger is better.
 Remember that this should apply to your graphics as well.
 You should be able to read graph legends and scales from a distance of one meter.
 Do not simply bring a normal sized copy of your proceedings paper.

 Important Note: If for any reason you are unable to attend the Conference and deliver your presentation, it is your responsibility to contact the appropriate Session or Conference organizer to make alternative arrangements.

 Thank you in advance for your cooperation.
-If you have any questions regarding your presentation, please feel free to contact the ASCE Conference Staff.
-We look forward to seeing you in Minneapolis.
-If you have any questions or concerns contact [email protected].
+If you have any questions or concerns regarding your presentation, please feel free to contact ASCE Conference Staff at [email protected].

 We look forward to seeing you in Minneapolis!